 Fetal Interventions Perfromed at Tertiary Care Centers

-Editorial advice and videos courtesy: Rodrigo Ruano, M.D., Ph.D., Senior Associate Consultant, Chair, Division of Maternal-Fetal Medicine, Professor of Obstetrics and Gynecology and Physiology and Biomedical Engineering, Mayo Clinic College of Medicine.
+Editorial advice and videos courtesy: Rodrigo Ruano, M.D., Ph.D., Senior Associate Consultant, Chair, Division of Maternal-Fetal Medicine, Professor of Obstetrics and Gynecology and Physiology and Biomedical Engineering, Mayo Clinic College of Medicine, Rochester, Minnesota.

 Acknowledgements: Nasrin Benion, RDMS, Supervisor, Maternal Fetal Center Imaging.
-Texas Children’s Pavilion for Women, Houston.
+Texas Children’s Pavilion for Women, Houston, Texas.

 A Video Summary on Fetal Interventions

 These closed fetal interventions are performed in certain specialized tertiary care centers.
 Each procedure represents an advance in the care of the prenatal patient, and in each, preliminary data suggest increased survival and quality survival.
-These approaches represent innovations in maternal-fetal therapy and for a review of guidelines and suggestions, see Current Commentary by Luks, et.al.
+These approaches represent innovations in maternal-fetal therapy.
+For a review of guidelines and suggestions, see Current Commentary by Luks, et.al.
 In addition, randomized controlled trials are recommended or ongoing for these procedures.

 Fetal Endoscopic Tracheal Occlusion (FETO)